 The full list of ingredients with amounts and instructions is at the bottom on the actual recipe card.

-Step 1: Make the Salad Base
+Step 1: Build the Base

 Step 2: Add the Chicken